gwilemme/Opmismatch/README.md

 The raw data are the Basic Monthly CPS public files from January 2017 to December 2018.

 The data are downloaded in the `data/raw` folder, going from `jan17pub.dat` to `dec18pub.dat`.
-The dictionnary file used is `cpsbjan2015.dct` and is downloaded in the `code/stata` folder.
+I use the dictionnary file `cpsbjan2015.dct` provided by the NBER.
+It is downloaded in the `code/stata` folder.

 In the `code/stata` folder, the file `raw2ready.do` sequentially opens the .dat tables, select the key variables and save the new tables in the folder `data/ready` with the names `cpsjan17.dta` to `cpsdec18.dta`.